Supersymmetric hybrid inflation with non-minimal coupling to gravity: The model's predictions

 \subsection{Relations between $r$, $n_s$ and $\phi$}

-For visualization of variation of the tensor-to-scalar ratio $r$ and the scalar spectral index $n_s$ with respect to the inflaton field $\phi$ as well as the variation of $r$ with respect to $n_s$, we may do the numerical calculations by substituting the equations (\ref{eq36}) and (\ref{eq37}) in equations (\ref{eq28}) and substituting equation (\ref{eq36}) in equation (\ref{eq33}) for different values of non-minimal coupling parameter $\xi$.
+For visualization of variation of the tensor-to-scalar ratio $r$ and the scalar spectral index $n_s$ with respect to the inflaton field $\phi$ as well as the variation of $r$ with respect to $n_s$, we may do the numerical calculations by substituting the equations (\ref{eq41}) and (\ref{eq42}) in equations (\ref{eq32}) and substituting equation (\ref{eq41}) in the equation (\ref{eq37}) for different values of non-minimal coupling parameter $\xi$.
 The values of the parameter $\xi$ are decided on the basis of bounds of data of $r$ and $n_s$ as mentioned above.
-It should be noted that, for simplicity of numerical calculations we have taken $\xi$ as independent of $\phi$, although $\xi$ depends on $\phi$ as we have already seen above.
-The results of these calculations are shown in the Fig.\ref{fig3}.
-It is seen that as the constraint set by the Planck's data on $n_s = 0.968 \pm 0.006$, the BICEP2's data are found to lie within the values of $r$ for $0.0057 < \xi < 0.0085$.
-Whereas according to the upper bounds of $r$ given by the Planck and BICEP2/Keck experiments, the actual value of $r$ should lies below the values of the same for $\xi < 0.0051$ and $\xi < 0.0046$ respectively.
-Moreover, the BICEP2/Keck's data on upper bound of $r$ lies well within the $95\%$ and $68\%$ confidence level (c.l.) contours obtained from Planck's data (see the top left panel of the Fig.\ref{fig3}).
-This indicates that the most probable value of $\xi$ should be $\sim 0.0046\pm0.0005$.
+The results of these calculations are shown in the Fig.\ref{fig5}.
+It is seen that as the constraint set by the Planck's data on $n_s = 0.968 \pm 0.006$, according to the upper bounds of $r$ given by the Planck and BICEP2/Keck experiments, the actual value of $r$ should lies below the values of the same for $\xi < 0.0184$ and $\xi < 0.0164$ respectively.
+Moreover, the BICEP2/Keck's data on upper bound of $r$ lies well within the $95\%$ and $68\%$ confidence level (c.l.) contours obtained from Planck's data.
+We found that under the same constraint, the lower bound of $95\%$ c.l. contour is obtained for the value of $\xi = 0.0129$ (see the top left plot of the Fig.\ref{fig5}).
+This indicates that the most probable value of $\xi$ should lie within $0.0164^{+0.0020}_{-0.0035}$.

+The values of $\phi$ corresponding to data points in the $\phi-n_s$ plot (top middle plot of the Fig.\ref{fig5}) are guided to draw the same points in the $\phi-r$ plot (top right plot of the Fig.\ref{fig5}).
+These values of $\phi$ are $\approx 35.7$ and $\approx 38.5$ corresponding to upper bounds of Planck's ($r < 0.11$) and BICEP2/Keck's ($r < 0.07$) data respectively.
+From these two values of $\phi$, we see that Planck's and BICEP2/Keck's bounds on $r$ are closed in the inflationary phases.